Sale of Important Jewelry on April 27, 2017 Tops $4 Million

 Jewelry from the Estate of Aileen Mehle, Known to Her Fans Worldwide as the Society Columnist Suzy

-Doyle’s auction of Important Jewelry on Thursday, April 27, 2017 at 10am showcases dazzling jewelry by the world’s most prestigious makers, including Cartier, Van Cleef & Arpels, David Webb and Tiffany & Co., with offerings spanning the Antique, Victorian, Edwardian, Art Nouveau, Art Deco and Modern eras.
-Certain to attract attention is a selection of high-carat-weight diamond jewelry, as well as pieces set with colored gemstones and natural pearls, fine watches, gentlemen’s accessories and objets de vertu.
+Doyle’s auction of Important Jewelry on April 27, 2017 showcased dazzling jewelry by the world’s most prestigious makers, including Cartier, Van Cleef & Arpels, David Webb and Tiffany & Co., with offerings spanning the Antique, Victorian, Edwardian, Art Nouveau, Art Deco and Modern eras.
+Also attracting attention were high-carat-weight diamond and colored stone rings, as well as fine watches, gentlemen’s accessories and objets de vertu.

-Doyle is honored to auction the Estate of Aileen Mehle (1918-2016), known to her fans worldwide as the society columnist Suzy.
+A special section of the sale was devoted to jewelry from the Estate of Aileen Mehle (1918-2016), known to her fans worldwide as the society columnist Suzy.
 During a career spanning over fifty years, Aileen Mehle lived a life as glamorous and exciting as any of the society figures, film stars, and celebrities whose lives she chronicled in her columns.
-Her extraordinary collection of glamorous jewelry will be offered as a special section of the April 27 sale comprising lots 323 through 370.
+Her collection of jewelry reflects her exquisite taste, her vibrant personality, and her fondness for bold, colorful pieces by such designers as David Webb and Andrew Clunn.
+These were the pieces that she wore to glamorous events around the world during her remarkable life.
+Her collection is as unique as the charming, beautiful, and intelligent woman herself.
 Read More

 We Invite You to Auction!

-Consignments are currently being accepted for upcoming auctions in New York and Beverly Hills.
+Consignments are currently being accepted for the June 20 Fine Jewelry auction in New York and the Fall 2017 Fine Jewelry auction in Beverly Hills.
 We invite you to contact us for a complimentary auction evaluation of your jewelry and fine watches.
 Our specialists are always available to discuss the sale of a single item or an entire collection.

 For information, please contact: